 Has a construction defect reduced the value of your home?

-Construction defects stem from a wide range of issues, like poor workmanship, the use of subpar building materials, and negligence during construction.
-Construction defects can cost homeowners thousands of dollars years after their home is built.
+Construction defects stem from a wide range of issues, like poor workmanship and the use of subpar building materials.
+Defects cost homeowners thousands of dollars years after construction of their home.

 - Water issues

 - Electrical systems

 - Heating and electrical